-- Master’s Degree in Health & Medical Administrative Services
+- Bachelor’s Degree in Health & Medical Administrative Services

 Note: Rankings don't always give a complete picture of a school's strengths and weaknesses, so it's a good idea to extend your research and also look at other factors when trying to decide if the school is right for you.

-Health & Medical Administrative Services Student Demographics at St. Joe's
+Health & Medical Administrative Services Student Demographics at City Tech

-St. Joe’s Health & Medical Administrative Services Master’s Program
+City Tech Health & Medical Administrative Services Bachelor’s Program

-The following table and chart show the race/ethnicity for students who recently graduated from Saint Joseph's University with a master's in health and medical administrative services.
+The following table and chart show the race/ethnicity for students who recently graduated from New York City College of Technology with a bachelor's in health and medical administrative services.